verana-labs/verre/README.md

 > **Note:** This function internally uses additional fields (like `attrs`) for recursion and processing, which are not part of the public configuration interface.

 ## Return Value
-Returns a `Promise<TrustedResolution>` that resolves to an object containing:
+Returns a `Promise<TrustResolution>` that resolves to an object containing:

 - `resolvedDidDocument` (**ResolvedDidDocument**, optional): The resolved DID document.
 - `metadata` (**TrustResolutionMetadata**, required): Metadata related to the resolution, including possible states and error codes.